Full List of DIGs, AIGs That May Be Retired As Tinubu Appoints Disu

 It was learnt that police officers who would be retired included eight Deputy Inspectors-General of Police (DIGs) and 21 Assistant Inspectors-General of Police (AIGs).
 These are people who were promoted before the new acting IGP became AIG.

-The list of senior police officers who could be affected with the appointment of Tunji Disu as the new police IG has been compiled.
+The list of senior police officers who could be affected by the appointment of Tunji Disu by President Bola Tinubu emerges.

 Full list of police officers to retire as President Bola Tinubu appoints Tunji Disu as IGP Photo Credit: @PoliceNG, @officialABAT